Mayo stand and back table instruments for Colostomy/Stoma Creation/Ileostomy surgery setupClamping & Occluding

 What to expect during Colostomy/Stoma Creation/Ileostomy

-Another incision will be made with a fresh blade through the anterior rectus sheath.
-A hemostat or tonsil will be used to separate the tissue.
-The previously cut bowel will be pulled through the stoma incision using a Babcock or an Allis.
+Once the initial incision is made, the surgeon will make another incision through the anterior rectus sheath using a fresh blade.
+A hemostat or tonsil will be used to separate the tissue, and the previously cut bowel will be pulled through the stoma incision using a Babcock or an Allis.

-The bowel would have been stapled and cut prior during the colon resection portion of the surgery, so a fresh blade will need to be used to cut that staple line off now and the edges can be clamped or loosely sutured to the stoma incision with the abdominal incision is closed.
-Absorbable sutures can now be used to suture the stoma.
+The bowel would have been stapled and cut prior during the colon resection portion of the surgery.
+Now, a fresh blade will be used to cut that staple line off, and the edges can be clamped or loosely sutured to the stoma incision.
+Absorbable sutures can then be used to suture the stoma.

-The circulator will open up the unsterile colostomy bag to you, and the surgeon will used curved or straight Mayo scissors to cut it to the appropriate circumference.
-It will be attached to the patient, and the stoma creation is complete.
+Finally, the circulator will open up the unsterile colostomy bag to you, and the surgeon will use curved or straight Mayo scissors to cut it to the appropriate circumference.
+The colostomy bag will be attached to the patient, and the stoma creation is complete.

 💰 We're paying for your setup pictures!